-CalSEED applicants working on one of the prescribed technologies on pages 7 and 8 and have early-stage innovations, from concept to basic prototype, are qualified to apply.
+CalSEED applicants working on one of the prescribed technologies on page 7 and have early-stage innovations, from concept to basic prototype, are qualified to apply.
 Your project can be a technology, product, or process.
 We are looking for projects that benefit the providers of CalSEED funds: people in California who pay electricity bills.